waynodiablo/Oystercard/yelpv3.md

 config.use_transactional_fixtures = true
 ```

 to be `false`.
-Transactions are a unit of work within a [database managemnt system](http://en.wikipedia.org/wiki/Database_transaction).
+Transactions are a unit of work within a [database management system](http://en.wikipedia.org/wiki/Database_transaction).
 Rails uses these to ensure that the database removes everything created during individual tests.

 Now you need to configure Database Cleaner as below.
 (The instructions here are taken from the [Virtuous Code blog](http://devblog.avdi.org/2012/08/31/configuring-database_cleaner-with-rails-rspec-capybara-and-selenium/) where you can find a full explanation of what's happening).